 - Four years of effective Reserve service undertaken in consecutive, financial years.

 - Effective service as a Reservist involves completing at least 20 days of paid service within a financial year.

 - Continuity of service is broken if the minimum 20 days of paid service is not completed each financial year.

-- If continuity is broken, you will need to re-start your qualifying period of eight years from the financial year that you again undertake effective service.
+- If continuity is broken, you will need to re-start your qualifying period of four years from the financial year that you again undertake effective service.

-- Warlike service does not fast-track qualifying period of eight years.
+- Warlike service does not fast-track the qualifying period of four years.

 - This special condition does not apply to CFTS that is completed prior to taking a break in service of one year or more (which disrupts your continuity of service).

 - This CFTS bonus does not apply after the qualifying period.
 Once you have completed your qualifying period, if you undertake CFTS you will accrue the standard one year of entitlement for undertaking one year of effective service.
 You will not gain another extra year towards your service credit or a higher subsidy tier.